hyperb1iss/git-iris/docs/git-iris-architecture.md

 7. Token Optimization ensures context fits within limits
 8. Prompt Management constructs the full prompt
 9. LLM Provider System sends the prompt to the selected LLM API
-10. CLI Interface presents the generated message to the user
+10. CLI Interface presents the generated content to the user
-11. Interactive process allows user refinement
+11. For commit messages: Interactive process allows user refinement
+12. For changelogs and release notes: Content is displayed or saved to file
-12. Git Integration applies the final commit (if confirmed)
+13. Git Integration applies the final commit (if confirmed for commit messages)

 ## 4. Key Design Patterns and Principles